nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### 3.10 Mark events as not done: `undone` (Marcus Tan)
 Did you accidentally mark an event as done?
 Not to worry, just use the undone command to set the event status back to undone.

-Format: `undone EVENT_TYPE EVENT_INDEX [EVENT_DATE]`
+Format: `undone EVENT_TYPE; EVENT_INDEX; [EVENT_DATE]`

 Acceptable date formats: DD/MM/YYYY or DD/MM/YY

 If you wish to mark a specific event in a repeated task as undone, you may enter the date of that repeated event.

 Examples:
--	`undone zoom 3` marks the 3rd Zoom event as not done.
+-	`undone zoom; 3` marks the 3rd Zoom event as not done.
--	`undone personal 2 1/3/2020` if the 2nd Personal event is a repeated event with a repetition occurring on 1st March 2020, that repetition will be marked as undone
+-	`undone personal; 2; 1/3/2020` if the 2nd Personal event is a repeated event with a repetition occurring on 1st March 2020, that repetition will be marked as undone

 Expected output:
 ```
 _________________________________
-undone personal 2 1/3/2020
+undone personal; 2; 1/3/2020
 _________________________________
 You have successfully marked this event as undone!
 [P][✕] test 2 on 2020-03-01, 14:00